 - 1. Construction methods that facilitate efficient and timely completion are encouraged, such as off-site fabrication, modular construction or other methods that help expedite the construction method. - 2.
 Construction sites should minimise disruption to neighbouring properties, ensuring that noise, vibration, light pollution and working hours are kept within acceptable limits. - 3.
-Developers must include in the Construction Management Plan (CMP): - a. a Circular Economy Statement in line with the London Local Plan; - b. a noise management plan; and - c. provisions for employing vehicles on no more than 7.5 tonnes unladen weight (see Policy TT1 (4). - 4.
-Developer and contractors must engage with the local community and stakeholders throughout the construction process, providing regular updates and responding to concerns promptly. - 3.42 Construction contributes considerably to air pollution, include 24% of PM10 emissions and 9% of PM{2.5} emissions in the London Borough of Camden, according to the council.
-Noise from construction sites and the impact on biodiversity can negatively impact both neighbours and biodiversity.
-The Plan seeks to reduce the negative impact of construction activities on neighbours and the environment through the following policies. - 3.43 During construction, all Best Practicable Means (BPM) should be taken to minimise dust, noise, and air pollution.
-Noise levels from all sites shall be within a daily limit of 70 decibels (LAeq, 10hr) for airborne noise, measured at the nearest occupied premises/site boundary. - 3.44 Contractors should be encouraged to use electric or hybrid vehicles on construction sites whenever possible.
+Developers must include in any Construction Management Plan (CMP): - a. a Circular Economy Statement in line with the London Local Plan: - b. a noise management plan; and - c. provisions for employing vehicles on no more than 7.5 tonnes unladen weight (see Policy TT1 (4).